Our Transportation Plan

 30 miles of bus lanes currently cost the same as 1 mile of subway tracks.
 Let’s make those bus lanes!

 We need to fill in the transportation gaps in Rockaway with more buses and add more buses to ferry stops and over the bridge.

-We need to fill in the meteor-sized hole in our transportation grid between District 32 and the Northern Districts with more bus routes.
+We need to fill in the meteor-sized hole in our transportation grid in Queens with more bus routes.

 Improve 10 miles of existing bus lanes each year, not 5 miles.

 Install 20–30 miles of new bus lanes each year, not 10-15 miles.

 Remove the pilot program to add up to 2 miles of physically separated bus lanes.
 Instead, I would approve speed bump style divisions which would cost much less and stop the red zone bus painting that is costly and is already cracking and pulling apart.